hide-ous/pytangle/README.md

 ```
 ### Configuring `pytangle`

-The configuration file `config.py` is a simple json file, containing two main sections:
+The configuration file `config.json` is a simple json file, containing two main sections:
 - `token`: is the API token associated with a dashboard within crowdtangle.
 If you have access to
  the API, you can locate your API token via your dashboard under Settings > API Access.
 - `logging`: is a dictionary of items determining how pytangle should log.
 It follows the conventions
 in `logging.dictConfig`: for explanations on the various options see the
 [official reference](https://docs.python.org/3/library/logging.config.html#dictionary-schema-details).

-The default locations for `config.py` are at the root of the presently used module, or in the user's home.
+The default locations for `config.json` are:
+ - at the root of the presently used module, or
+ - in the user's home.

 An API instance will attempt to load the token from the configuration file, if a token is not explicitly passed.
 `pytangle.py` shows an example of how to initialize loggers using the configuration in `config.py`.
 However, the API
 will not load the logging configuration by default.

+`config_sample.json` provides a reasonable starting point to customize `pytangle`: just copy the file
+in one of the default locations under the name `config.json`, and edit (at least) your `token`.